COS Function (Table of Content)

 Step 7: Now we have to click on COS, select the C4 and press Enter or click OK.

 Step 8: We can drag the formula for D5 to D8 and we will have the result.

-As we discussed earlier, we can use it in VBA code as well in Microsoft Excel.
-So, below is one of the codings to use COS function as VBA code
+As we discussed earlier, we can use it in the VBA code as well in Microsoft Excel.
+So, below is one of the codings to use COS function as a VBA code.

 Dim LNumber As Double